 Innovative boost in technology applied to financial systems has been growing at high levels and making great progress around the world for a few years so far.
 Changes in customer expectations, new ways of doing business, value creation and the significance of financial inclusion have fueled an expansion of financial digital services.
 Banks, for instance, have understood that it’s vital to migrate their traditional customers to a secure and friendly digital environment, evolving into the new era of financial services is a latent need.

-Why is so important?
-BaaS seeks to reduce the complexity of banking products and to expose them to create consume in customers-friendly services.
+Banking-as-a-Service «BaaS» seeks to reduce the complexity of banking products and to expose them to create consume in customers-friendly services.
 In this way, licensed banks integrate their digital banking services directly into non-bank products, this has challenged them to transform their vision of the banking business due to the new opportunities that have been emerging.
-In this sense, the development of BaaS has a significant amount of positive effects, which will shape the future of traditional financial institutions, emerging FinTech’s, digital-based companies that incorporate these offerings and the users who finally access financial services and products under this new model.
+In this sense, the development of Banking-as-a-Service «BaaS» has a significant amount of positive effects, which will shape the future of traditional financial institutions, emerging FinTech’s, digital-based companies that incorporate these offerings and the users who finally access financial services and products under this new model.

 For these reasons, this model is increasingly gaining importance around the world.
 According to Capgemini’s World Retail Banking Report 2021, public acceptance for FinTech and large technology companies who have adopted BaaS over traditional banks is: